Online Master’s Degrees in Addiction Counseling

 The 30-credit curriculum includes courses such as foundations of human services; advanced counseling skills & techniques; addictive behaviors & substance abuse; addiction intervention; process addictions; behavioral science foundations; and multicultural awareness & individual diversity.

-The school also offers a master of science in psychology with a concentration in addiction.
+The school also offers a master of science in psychology with a concentration in addiction, similarly meant to prepare students to apply principles of psychology while assessing addictive disorders and constructing treatment plans and faith-based interventions.
 This 39-credit program includes courses such as psychopathology; addictive behaviors & substance abuse; addiction intervention; process addictions; research methods in psychology; lifespan psychology; and integrative psychology, among others.

 Notably, Capella University also offers an online master of science program in clinical mental health counseling in addiction treatment and recovery.